FrancescoDiSalesGithub/SimpleCrewAi/README.md

 {

 "name":"name of your agent",
-"tasks":["what is the meaning of life?","who is luke skywalker?"]
+"tasks":["what is the meaning of life?","who is luke skywalker?"], "web": true,
-"web": true,
 "model": "mistral"